auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

 ![Result of the E-Paper](/img/ivy-lee-e-ink-with-notion/tasks.jpg)

-I like the idea of having the tasks of the day always on my desk and without any disturbing light and nearly no energy consumption.
+I like the idea of having the tasks of the day always on my desk, without any disturbing light and nearly no energy consumption.

 Next up is to update the code to make it more structured and more readable, but at the moment it does what I want and it updates my tasks of the day.
 I also want to draw a line through the already done tasks, but this is also the next step.